anik-chy/University-Automation-System-Using-CS/README.md

 Pseudo university automation system built for Ahsanullah University of Science & Technology.
 Language : HTML, C#, SQL
 Database : MySql
-Target to be learned : Basic PHP, Session, Cookie
+Target to be learned : C#, ASP.net

 # To run it you have to install
 * Microsoft Visual Studio 2010